ramanishsingh/mosdef_cp2kmcpy/docs/source/mc.rst

-Running molecular dynamics
+Running Monte Carlo
 ===========================

-This functionality of the cp2kmdpy package can be used to run molecular dynamics simulations.
+This functionality of the mosdef_cp2kmcpy package can be used to run Monte Carlo simulations in CP2K.

 .. autoclass:: cp2kmdpy.md.MD
     :members: